Marketo Pricing: Plans, Costs, and Hidden Fees

 No dollar amounts appear on Adobe's website.
 You must contact Adobe Sales for a quote, and pricing varies by database size, required features, contract length, and negotiated terms.

-The platform offers four packages (Grow, Select, Prime, and Ultimate), each adding capabilities on top of the previous tier.
+The platform offers four packages (Growth, Select, Prime, and Ultimate), each adding capabilities on top of the previous tier.
 Beyond these base packages, Adobe sells a catalog of add-ons that can raise total cost considerably.

 Here's what each tier includes and where the hidden costs live.

-Marketo Engage Grow: Custom Pricing (Entry Tier)
+Marketo Engage Growth: Custom Pricing (Entry Tier)

 Feature